 - One World Trade Center: Originally called the Freedom Tower, construction was nearly finished when we visited.
 Standing at 1776 feet (including the spire), it is now the tallest building in the Western Hemisphere.
 Fabulous views of the city are seen from the 102nd floor.

 Advanced bookings for the museum and the tower can save you time and guarantee your entry, especially in the busy seasons.
+Plus, they made building our 2 day New York City itinerary easier.
 Here are a few options.

 Statue of Liberty and city skyline

-However, if you’re with us on this one, hop on the Staten Island ferry.
-This is the fastest, easiest, and cheapest way to see the Statue of Liberty.
+The fastest, easiest, and cheapest way to see the Statue of Liberty is to hop on the Staten Island ferry.
 The best part – It’s free!

 We could have done some exploration in Staten Island, but instead, we immediately took a free return ferry back to Manhattan.

-- Take a ferry to the Statue of Liberty and Ellis Island on your New York CityPASS® ticket and enjoy access to both the Statue of Liberty Museum and Ellis Island Immigration Museums.
+- Take a ferry to the Statue of Liberty and Ellis Island and enjoy access to both the Statue of Liberty Museum and Ellis Island Immigration Museum.

 - Enjoy a 60-minute guided cruise around the Statue of Liberty that sails under the Brooklyn Bridge and over to Ellis Island.
 This will bring you closer than the Staten Island ferry.